ibrahimethemsancar/Tesodev/README.md

-you can find users by users name surname you can see users details when you click the button "show more" you can add a new user through page that is opend when you click the button "add new record"
+you can find users by users name surname you can see users details when you click the button "show more" you can add a new user through page that is opend when you click the button "add new record" in details page, you can sort users by 	alphabetic and date ascending